mpmath/mpmath/doc/manual.rst

   |  1.25  |    5     |    -2    |
   +--------+----------+----------+

-Note that the representation as defined so far is not unique; one can always multiply the mantissa by 2 and subtract 1 from the exponent with no change in the numerical value.
-In mpmath, numbers are always normalized so that ``man`` is an odd number, unless it is 0; we take zero to have ``man = exp = 0``.
+The representation as defined so far is not unique; one can always multiply the mantissa by 2 and subtract 1 from the exponent with no change in the numerical value.
+In mpmath, numbers are always normalized so that ``man`` is an odd number, with the exception of zero which is always taken to have ``man = exp = 0``.
 With these conventions, every representable number has a unique representation.
 (Mpmath does not currently distinguish between positive and negative zero.)

 Simple mathematical operations are now easy to define.
 Due to uniqueness, equality testing of two numbers simply amounts to separately checking equality of the mantissas and the exponents.
 Multiplication of nonzero numbers is straightforward: ``(m*2^e) * (n*2^f) = (m*n) * 2^(e+f)``.
 Addition is a bit more involved: we first need to multiply the mantissa of one of the operands by a suitable power of 2 to obtain equal exponents.